 Do I have to use the Ultra course view, and if so, when?

 Originally, a date was set for all courses to be created in the Ultra course view.
 However, many faculty who have piloted the Ultra course view have expressed their preference to teach their courses using the Blackboard Original course view.
 The Academic Technology team takes faculty feedback seriously, so all Winter 2020 and Spring 2020 courses will be created in the Original course view by default.
-Updates about any move away from the Original course view will be sent so that everyone has enough warning if/when it comes time to transition.

 Can I use the Ultra course view now?